Sandy Springs ordinance outlines tree removal guidelines in the city of Sandy Springs.

 What are Landmark trees in the city of Sandy Springs?

-The city of Sandy Springs identities the following trees as landmark trees:
+The city of Sandy Springs identifies the following trees as landmark trees:

 - Any hardwood tree 27 inches in diameter at breast height or larger